alexela8882/laravel-adminlte/readme.md

 ### Migrate & Seeder

-Run this command after you done setting up your database and updating your `.env` file:
+Edit your `.env` file and run this command:

 ```sh
 $ php artisan migrate